Building a procurement function in tune with the creative sector

 This is one of the world’s largest entertainment businesses operating in over 40 countries globally across two core lines of business; music publishing and music recording.

 Historically the business had a top line, sales-focussed culture and had enjoyed strong growth.
-However, with the rise of digital and piracy, traditional revenue models began to come under pressure.
+However, with the rise of digital transformation and piracy, traditional revenue models began to come under pressure.
 Further, the growth of streaming, explosion of social media and the resurgence of vinyl and live performances had completely transformed the commercial dynamics of the sector.

 The CFO recognised that the organization was highly creative but not highly commercial.
 In search of creativity, distinct business units and labels were taking distinct approaches.
 At times this was the right thing to do, however at other times the organization was simply duplicating processes, decreasing buying power and increasing costs for little or no benefit.